Ulisessg/logseq-blogs/pages/Servers___Tools___Java 21.md

+public:: true

-## Install Java 21 runtime environment
+- ## Install Java 21 runtime environment
 	- By default Debian use an stable and old version of Java in their repository, so to ensure we use a open source and newer Java version will use the Adoptium repo.
 	- https://adoptium.net/installation/linux/
 	- ### Use Adoptium packages